 We were so happy with our choices.
 Sorrento had a completely different vibe and we really needed to break up our trip after a big day in Naples and Pompeii.
 Amalfi town was so relaxing and beautiful, with a Duomo and town square and great location.
 Amalfi Town was the best place to stay on the Amalfi Coast for us on this trip.

 Booking Accommodation On The Amalfi Coast

-We found booking.com had a large range of options for where to stay Amalfi Coast and prices were competitive.
-We ended up booking our Amalfi Coast accommodation through them.
+We found booking.com had a large range of options for where to stay Amalfi Coast, so you will be sure to find all of the best places to stay in Amalfi Coast Italy.
+We ended up booking our Amalfi Coast accommodation through Booking.com.

 We found some great places for excellent options for where to stay Amalfi Coast on Airbnb.
 We were going to book through Airbnb, but our dates weren’t available for the places we were interested in.
-Again, book early for better choices and availability.
+Again, book early to find the best Airbnb on the Amalfi Coast and for more availability.